This is a clone of the famous game by Rick

 not how the real game worked.

-Now it was the year 2000.
-Microsoft killed off DOS, and a hundred
+Four years went by and it was now the year 2000.
+Microsoft had killed off DOS, and a hundred

 thousand DOS programs would not run in Windows anymore.
 The program